merrickhare/auto-video-short/readme.md

 ## Notes:

+Changing the

 Quote.py - Uses requests library to grab a cat "fact" from a free api and formats the json response.

 SoundCreate.py - Uses gTTS library to take the quote from Quote.py and turn it into an audio file.

-main.py - This will call all of the functions to do the following:
+main.py - This will call all of the functions.

 VideoDownload.py - Downloads the video to be used as the background